numist/Swizzlers/README.md

 * The object is an instance of the swizzling class's superclass, or a subclass of the swizzling class's superclass.
 * The swizzling class does not add any ivars or non-dynamic properties.

 An object has been swizzled by a class if it responds YES to `isKindOfClass:` with the swizzling class as an argument.
-All the same, it's best to indicate added functionality using protocols on the swizzling class (which can be queried with `conformsToProtocol:`, as usual).
+Protocols can also be used, and queried using `conformsToProtocol:`, as usual.

 To avoid any confusion, your swizzling class should not implement an allocator or initializer.
 They will never be called for swizzled objects.

 #### Usage ####

-First, you'll need to define your swizzling class and any of the associated protocols you want to use.
+First, you'll need to define your swizzling class.
 For example:

-    @protocol MYProtocol <NSObject>
-    - (void)dog;
-    @end

-    @interface MYClass : NSObject <MYProtocol>
+    @interface MYClass : NSObject <NSDog>
     @property (nonatomic, readonly) NSUInteger random;
     - (void)duck;
     @end